ksu-hmi/AI-Powered-Preventive-Healthcare-System1/README.md

 This application was developed as part of the **TechXcelerate 2024** challenge, focusing on developing a predictive healthcare system using machine learning and AI.

+_will be adding two models, XGBoost and Naive Bayes, to the analysis of the diabetes dataset( diabetes data.csv) or enhanced predictive modeling._
+>Sprint 2